Professor of Political Science

 Outside the Classroom: Innovation and Excitement — Putting Theory into Practice

-Since 2000, Jim Melcher has been the UMF faculty representative for the Maine Policy Scholars Program and serves on its steering committee.
+For more than a decade Jim Melcher has been the UMF faculty representative for the Maine Policy Scholars Program and serves on its steering committee.
 The Maine Policy Scholars Program is a scholarship program designed to engage college students in the public policy process.

 During the course of the academic year, one student from each of the University of Maine System’s seven campuses, working closely with a faculty advisor and community mentor, tackles a real-life policy issue currently facing Maine.
 After conducting extensive research, each Maine Policy Scholar produces a final report and gives an oral presentation to a panel of policymakers, providing a succinct statement of the problem addressed, data assembled, and recommendations.
 Each students’ final reports is forwarded to the Governor and other policymakers for their consideration.